WARNING

 Increased dilution leads to increased effectiveness

 According to classical homeopathic teaching, the more dilute a solution is, the stronger its effect as a medicine.
 Compare dissolving an aspirin in a glass of water to dropping an aspirin into a lake, and stirring the lake vigorously.
-According to human intuition, the aspirin dissolved in the glass of water would be more likely to cure a headache. but according to homeopathy, a glass of the aspirin/lake water solution would be more effective.
+According to human intuition, the aspirin dissolved in the glass of water would be more likely to cure a headache.
+But according to homeopathy, a glass of the aspirin/lake water solution would be more effective.
 This effectiveness is called ‘potency’ by homeopaths.
 Most homeopathic remedies are so dilute that they contain no molecules of the medicine at all.

 To give an idea of the scale of dilution involved in creating homeopathic medicine, a 6X decimal potency homeopathic medicine is diluted 1 part medicine to 1 million parts water.
 This is equivalent to dissolving 1 teaspoon of salt into 2800 litres of water (1120 2.5 litre soft drink bottles).
 However, a 6X decimal potency is a relatively concentrated homeopathic medicine; the more commonly used 12C potency medicine has roughly the same concentration as half a teaspoon of salt dissolved in all the water on the earth.